Audiohotshot/fretgenerator360/README.md

 - Width - the width of the fret board
 - Show dots - will reveal and draw the positiondots
 - Diameter - the diameters of the dots
-- Scale construction line centre of the fretboard
+- Draws a scale construction line in the centre of the fretboard
+- Draws a line to indicate centre and direction of bridge/tremolo

 This was developed on a Mac running Fusion360 and Spyder2

+# Known issues:
+Use realistic numbers; negative numbers or insane big numbers do not guarantee a normal result.

-# Disclaimer
+# Disclaimer:
 The software is made available "AS IS".
 It seems quite stable, but it is in an early stage of development.
 Hence there should be plenty of bugs not yet spotted.